Changing your name

 - Evidence of your previous name (for example, a birth certificate, marriage certificate, previous name change by Deed Poll, certificate of naturalisation)

-- A 'change of name licence' if you are a non-EU national (British citizens are not required to obtain a change of name licence)
+- A 'change of name licence' if you are a non-EEA national (British citizens do not have to get a change of name licence)

 - A certified copy of photographic identification (such as a passport or driver's licence)

-You must also complete an application form to enrol the Deed Poll, acknowledging it will be available for public inspection and published on the Courts Service website.
+You must also complete a form known as a Request to enrol the a Deed Poll in the Central Office of the High Court, acknowledging your change of name will be available for public inspection and published on the Courts Service website.
 Download an application form to enrol a Deed Poll from Courts.ie.

 Post your completed application with all supporting documentation to: Deed Poll Section, Central Office of the High Court, The Four Courts, Inns Quay, Dublin 7.
 Alternatively, you can enrol your Deed Poll in person by booking an appointment in the Central Office.